-CFI holding Ltd. (CFIh) has acquired Giprochim, a Russian company providing licences, technologies, engineering services, equipment supply and related SO2/SOx gas treatment, ammonium sulservices for the design of all types of phate, potassium sulphate, SSP, etc." sulphuric acid plant (using either solid sulphur or gases or residue containing licensor is in line with CFI Group's stratsulphur).
-CFIh says that the acquisition egy to enter into the acid business to will allow it to reinforce its position as offer its customers an entire nackage a supplier of process and technologies from acid to final product." said Julien to the fertilizer and chemical markets in Crispyn, CFIh Managing Director.
-Russia and the CIS as well as to better develop the worldwide market, and that to support its customers' needs around its customers "will greatly benefit from the monetisation of sulphur and derivathe combination of CFIh's expertise and tive compounds.
+CFI holding Ltd. (CFIh) has acquired Giprochim, a Russian company providing licences, technologies, engineering services, equipment supply and related services for the design of all types of sulphuric acid plant (using either solid sulphur or gases or residue containing sulphur).
+CFIh says that the acquisition will allow it to reinforce its position as a supplier of process and technologies to the fertilizer and chemical markets in Russia and the CIS as well as to better develop the worldwide market, and that its customers "will greatly benefit from the combination of CFIh's expertise and